 In 2020, I became a business owner and opened a Fitstop group fitness gym on the Gold Coast.
 At 20 years old, I was the youngest owner/manager in the franchise group.
 After completing my Cert 4 Personal Training qualification, I trialled a number of group fitness franchises before selecting Fitstop.
 I secured the franchise, found and leased the premises, managed the fitout, ran a marketing campaign, hired trainers and opened for business in November.
 I now have 4 staff and 140 members.
 Along with learning the ins and outs of business, the gym helps me to maintain and develop my fitness, provides me with the flexibility to go racing and allows me to engage my passion for helping people discover what’s possible and helping them achieve their goals.

 I have always had an interest in mechanical objects and finding out how things work.
-I learned to work on my own Kart and from the ages of 15-18 would often travel to Australia on my own for practice and as a team, we would all work on our own Karts.
+I learned to work on my own Kart and from the ages of 14-18 would often travel to Australia on my own for practice and as a team, we would all work on our own Karts.
 I wanted to understand more about car set-up and how cars are tuned to make them faster.
 At the end of 2019, I attended the renowned OptimumG Applied Vehicle Dynamics Seminar delivered by motorsport engineering guru, Claud Rouelle.
+This was such a great experience and gave me some new knowledge to help my driving but also reconfirmed the passion that I have for Mechanical Engineering.
 I plan on continuing to learn about engineering through my career.